applicaster/developer.applicaster.com/book/ui-builder/ios/RootMenuPlugins.md

 | Settings    | Respresentation Settings screen     | applicaster_settings   |
 | Nested Menu | Model that consist nested nav items | nested_menu            |

-__Please Note__: `Menu` developer responsibility to add supportted navigation items to plugin manifest
+__Please Note__: It is the `Menu` developer responsibility to add supportted navigation items to plugin manifest
 ***

 <a name="protocol" />